What Is An Inverter Generator & How Can RVers Use One?

 What Is An Inverter Generator?

 Inverter generators were first developed in the 1980s to provide a more efficient and quieter power source for recreational vehicles (RVs).
+Since then, they have become increasingly popular in various applications, including camping trips and outdoor activities.

+An inverter generator combines an engine-driven alternator and an electronic inverter module.
 The alternator produces AC power which is then converted into DC power by the inverter module before being inverted back into AC power for use.

 This process produces cleaner electricity with fewer fluctuations than a traditional generator, making them ideal for powering sensitive electronics like computers and cell phones.